-I could go on about how meetings are a waste of time and site research on why we should eliminate most meetings, but I’ll save that for another day.
+I could go on about how meetings waste time and site research on why we should eliminate most meetings, but I’ll save that for another day.

-Today’s post is about one crucial meeting that, if lead well, can be the most productive meeting on the calendar — the one-on-one meeting between an assistant and their Executive.
+Today’s post is about one crucial meeting that, if led well, can be the most productive on the calendar — the one-on-one meeting between an assistant and an Executive.

 No team can have a more positive — or negative — impact on an organisation than an assistant and their Executive – if they’re on the same page.
 A regular, weekly meeting helps an executive and an assistant stay productive, work together, and be strategic about what’s ahead.

 In an ideal scenario, you should meet with your Executive once a week for about an hour.
-Some weeks you’ll need to meet for 1.5–2 hours (like after a vacation or extended holiday).
-Other weeks you’ll only need 10 or 20 minutes.
+You’ll need to meet some weeks for 1.5–2 hours (like after a vacation or extended holiday).
+On other weeks you’ll only need 10 or 20 minutes.

 Ideally, this meeting takes place in person.
 That said, a phone, FaceTime, WebEx, or Skype call is ok from time to time — or it may have to be all the time if you are a virtual or remote assistant.

 I recommend having this weekly meeting at the beginning of your workweek, in the first half of the day.
-This helps you both prioritise what you’re going to work on that week.
+This helps you both prioritise what you will work on that week.

-I also recommend you leave a margin for a quick 10– 15-minute phone call in the middle of the week and one at the end of the week as well.
-It’d be a good idea to put these sync-ups on the calendar so you don’t forget about them.
+I also recommend leaving a margin for a quick 10– 15-minute phone call in the middle of the week and one at the end of the week.
+Putting these sync-ups on the calendar would be a good idea so you don’t forget them.

 One of the most painful workplace experiences is showing up to a meeting with no agenda.
-We can’t let that happen when we meet with our Executive – or anyone else for that matter.
+We can’t let that happen when we meet with our Executive – or anyone else.
 We should never schedule a meeting with no agenda.

 A simple way to build your meeting agenda is to ask your Executive to email your agenda items as they come up.
 You don’t need to reply to these emails but can instead compile the items into a list.
 Then, about 24 hours before each meeting, you can send your Executive the agenda items for the next day’s meeting.

-During the meeting, you can pull the list up and ask your Executive about each item, one by one, in a rapid-fire manner.
+During the meeting, you can pull the list up and ask your Executive about each item, one by one, rapidly.
 As they explain what needs to happen, you can take notes on any pertinent details.

 Don’t spend too much time on each item.
 Simply clarify what needs to be done, who is responsible for making it happen, and when it needs to be done.
 Then move on to the next item.

-At the end of the meeting — or by the end of that day at the latest — you should send your Executive a list of any specific action items and deadlines he or she needs to focus on the rest of that week.
+At the end of the meeting — or by the end of that day at the latest — you should send your Executive a list of any specific action items and deadlines they must focus on the rest of that week.

-There are hundreds of tools you can use to organise agenda items or meeting notes.
+You can use hundreds of tools to organise agenda items or meeting notes.
 Feel free to use whichever tool you and your Executive prefer, as long as it’s simple.
-In other words, neither of you should spend more time organising agenda items than it takes to complete those same items.
+In other words, neither of you should spend more time organising agenda items than it takes to complete them.

 I prefer a simple, two-column google sheet.
 You can get a copy of my template here.
 It’s simple but very effective.

-My former boss and I used this template, or a variation of it, for 5+ years.
+My former boss and I used this template, or a variation, for 5+ years.
 My current boss and I use it as well.